NikKowPHP/social-brain/chapters/chapter-11.md

 *   In some cultures, making direct eye contact is a signal of respect (a **Relatedness** reward).
 In others, it's a sign of aggression (a **Relatedness** threat).
 *   In some teams, interrupting with a better idea is a sign of engagement (a **Status** reward).
 In others, it's a grave insult (a **Status** threat).

 The brain's need to navigate these differences is deeply rooted in the neuroscience of in-groups and out-groups.
 Your brain's primary survival function is to quickly determine who is "us" and who is "them."
 When you enter a new group, your brain is on high alert, scanning for the local rules to figure out how to become part of the "in-group" and avoid the social pain of being in the "out-group."
+Oxytocin, the trust molecule we met in Chapter 6, plays a key role here, increasing trust for "us" but defensiveness towards "them."

 ***Investigator's Note:*** *This was the final piece of the puzzle for me.
 I had been trying to find a single communication protocol that would work on all systems.
 I now understand that my job isn't to have one perfect protocol, but to have a meta-protocol for rapidly learning the local rules of any new system I encounter.*